 Defines how the articles (articles_page.object_list in the template) are sorted.
-Valid options are: metadata as a string (use reversed- prefix the reverse the sort order), special option 'basename' which will use the basename of the file (without path) or a custom function to extract the sorting key from articles.
-The default value, 'reversed-date', will sort articles by date in reverse order (i.e. newest article comes first).
+Valid options are: metadata as a string (use reversed-prefix to reverse the sort order), special option 'basename' which will use the basename of the file (without path), or a custom function to extract the sorting key from articles.
+Using a value of 'date' will sort articles in chronological order, while the default value, 'reversed-date', will sort articles by date in reverse order (i.e., newest article comes first).

-PAGE ORDER_BY = 'basename'
+PAGE_ORDER_BY = 'basename'